stas00/google-earth-grid/README.md

    Warning: if the output file already exists, it will get silently overwritten with the new output.

-* By default the output kml will use `My Grid` as the project name.
+* By default the output kml will use the input filename (sans the extension) as the project name.
 You can override this with `-n "My name"` in the command line.